 First, you’ll have treatment to get rid of the abnormal cells that are the cause of your condition using chemotherapy and sometimes radiotherapy.
 This is called conditioning therapy.
 The day after this finishes, your new stem cells will be infused into your blood in a similar way to a regular blood transfusion.

 When your new stem cells enter your blood, they will move to your bone marrow and start producing new blood cells.
 Over time, this leads to the development of your new immune system that can recognise and remove any remaining abnormal cells in your body.
 It will also protect you against things like bacteria and viruses that can cause infections.

 Stem cell transplant success rates vary widely depending on several factors.
-These include the patient’s age, the blood cancer or blood disorder they have, the type of transplant and their general health prior to transplant.
+These include:

 However, due to improved treatments and better understanding of what makes a good match, patients are generally living for longer and are able to cope better with side effects such as GvHD (graft versus host disease).

-If you would like to know more about how this could affect your own circumstances, please talk to your medical team.
+If you would like to know more about how this could affect your own circumstances, please talk to your consultant or medical medical team about it.
 They will be able to give you the most accurate information about your situation.